 Editor’s note: Why is there a breast pump review on a website called Fathercraft, you ask?
 Fair question.
 We want to create content that’s helpful to all parents.
 For gear like a breast pump that we can’t test personally, we get help from trusted friends of the site.
 This review is by friend of Fathercraft Jodie.
 Also, Fathercraft is reader-supported, meaning, at no cost to you, we may earn a commission if you buy after clicking an affiliate link.
 Learn more.

-I pumped for a year with my first daughter using a Medela Pump about 3 years ago, and I pumped for a little less than a year for my second daughter who started refusing bottles around 10 months old.
+I pumped for a year with my first daughter using a Medela Pump, and I pumped for a little less than a year for my second daughter who started refusing bottles around 10 months old.
 She is now just over a year.

 I brought my pump to work every day, I sat at my dining room table in the early morning and late at night, and I washed all of the parts each night.
 I know there are people who have pumped in some crazy places, and I was lucky in so many respects, but it was always a production.

 Enter the hands-free pump.

 All of a sudden, I started hearing about hands-free, cordless pumps.
 It appeared to me at the time that none of them were fully covered by insurance, so I didn’t spend a whole lot of time looking into them.
 My Medela Pump was covered by insurance entirely, twice!

 In order to write this Willow Breast Pump review, I spoke to several moms who’d used it to understand the ins and outs of this pump.
 And, I learned about some other hands-free pumps like the Elvie Pump, too … more on that below.